 IndianOil has consistently walked the extra mile to revitalise India's sporting landscape.
 You would recall that IndianOil's remarkable sporting contributions were acknowledged at the highest level when your Company were bestowed with the 'Rashtriya Khel Protsahan Puraskar' for 2021.
 It was an honour for me to accept the award from the Hon'ble President of India at Rashtrapati Bhawan last November on behalf of your Company.
 IndianOil also received the 'Sportstar Aces Award, 2022' under the category of the 'Best PSU for the Promotion of Sports'.
 Such accolades and recognitions strengthened our resolve to walk the extra mile to support Indian sporting excellence.
 Speaking of sporting excellence, IndianOil inducted 9 women hockey players into the IndianOil family on International Women's Day, 2022.
-This was a momentous occasion as IndianOil emerged as the first Indian corporate with a full-fledged Women's Hockey Team.
+This was a momentous occasion as IndianOil emerged as

+IndianOil adopted six one-horned Rhinos at the Assam State Zoo.
+The cheque being handed over by Chairman, IndianOil the first Indian corporate with a full-fledged Women's Hockey Team.
 IndianOil will also collaborate with the Ministry of Youth Affairs and Sports for a unique programme, 'IndianOil Shakti', to extend comprehensive support to talented young girl athletes.